-As of December 31, 2013, technical and non-technical losses in the electricity distribution network are estimated at 33.1%, as compared to 35.5% for the full year ended December 31, 2012.
-In order to reduce these losses, the Republic has been conducting network rehabilitation projects which have been funded by debt and equity investments from the World Bank, the Inter-American Development Bank (the "IDB") and the Organization of the Petroleum Exporting Countries ("OPEC") Fund for International Development ("OFID").
-In 2013, total investments in these projects amounted to US\$31.0 million.
-It is expected that in 2014 these organizations will invest approximately US\$41.0 million in the ongoing projects and an additional US\$67.0 million in new projects.
+As of June 30, 2013, technical and non-technical losses in the electricity distribution network are estimated at 34.4%, as compared to 35.5% for the full year ended December 31, 2012.
+In order to reduce these losses, the Dominican Republic has been conducting network rehabilitation projects, which have been funded by debt and equity investments from the World Bank, the Inter-American Development Bank (the "IDB") and the Organization of the Petroleum Exporting Countries ("OPEC") Fund for International Development ("OFID").
+In the first half of 2013, total investments in these projects amounted to US\$16.0 million, with an additional US\$35.0 million expected to be invested in second half of 2013 with further investments planned in future years.

-During 2013, total expenditures on electricity decreased 3.5% as compared to 2012.
-The decreased cost of electricity was mainly driven by a 6.4% decrease in the international prices of fuel oil #6 (the predominant fuel used in thermo-electric power generation in the Republic) and a 14.2% decrease in the price of coal, which are the principal fuels used in electricity generation in the Republic, and was partially offset by an increase of 30.2% in the international price of natural gas.
-Results for 2013 show a slight reduction in the average purchase price of electricity of approximately 3.4% compared to 2012, which resulted in savings, as compared to 2012 prices, of approximately US\$75 million.
+During the first half of 2013, total expenditures on electricity decreased 3.1% as compared to the first half of 2012.
+The decreased cost of electricity was mainly driven by decreases in the international prices of fuel oil #6 (the predominant fuel used in thermo-electric power generation in the Dominican Republic) and coal of 8.7% and 12.9%, respectively, which are the principal fuels used in the electricity generation in the Republic, and was partially offset by an increase of 43.0% in the international price of gas.
+The first half of 2013 results show a slight reduction in the average purchase price of electricity of approximately 0.7% compared to December of 2012, which resulted in savings, as compared to 2012 prices, of approximately US\$10 million.

-The ratio of distributable energy to energy purchased increased during 2013 by 3.2 percentage points (5.2%) as compared to 2012, reaching 64.1%.
-During 2013, the distribution companies ("EDEs") collected 74.8% of the monetary value of the total expenditure on electricity, representing an increase of 3.0 percentage points (4.2%) compared to 2012.
+The ratio of distributable energy to energy purchased increased in the first half of 2013 by 4.6 percentage points (PP) as compared to the first half of 2012, reaching 63.8%.
+During the first half of 2013, the distribution companies ("EDEs") collected 72.6% of the monetary value of the total expenditure on electricity, representing an increase of 5.2 percentage points compared to the first half of 2012.

-During 2013, the central government transferred US\$1,328.6 million to the electricity sector as a tariff subsidy and to partially finance the current deficit of the EDEs in 2013, representing an increase in subsidies of 46.4% compared to 2012.
+The central government transferred US\$529.1 million to the electricity sector as a tariff subsidy and to partially finance the current deficit of the EDEs in the first half of 2013, representing an increase in subsidies of 93.8% compared to the first half of 2012.